When he suspended his campaign, Marco Rubio said he wasn't running for president but urged local GOP officials to let him keep his delegates.

 (Photo by Joe Raedle/Getty Images)

-10. Was speaker of the Florida House before he was a U.S. Senator.
+10. He was speaker of the Florida House before he was a U.S. Senator.

 Discover More Like This